 The GLAST-LAT will provide measurements of gammaray spectra between 30 MeV and 300 GeV, a previously poorly-explored energy regime.
 Using LAT data will allow us to distinguish between different models for the gammaray emission.
-Gamma-rays of leptonic origin (produced by IC) can be distinguished from those of hadronic origin (produced by $\pi$ 0-decay) through their characteristic spectral shape.
+Gamma-rays of leptonic origin (produced by IC) can be distinguished from those of hadronic origin (produced by π 0-decay) through their characteristic spectral shape.
 Previous measurements in higher energy gamma-rays above 100 GeV provide strong constraints on the emission level for these different models.
 The right hand figure shows prediction for energy spectra for a hadronic and a leptonic model illustrating that the LAT energy range is particularly well suited to distinguish these models and finally possibly provide the first direct evidence of hadronic acceleration in the shells of SNRs.

 Spectral energy distribution of the shelltype SNR RX J1713.7-3946 above 100 MeV.
 The black data points denote measurements with H.E.S.S., the blue and red data points correspond to simulated GLAST data assuming different mechanisms for the gamma-ray emission as described in the text.
-Please note that this simulation uses the current best estimate of the LAT performance.